SemanticMediaWiki/SemanticTasks/README.md

 ## Installation

-The recommended way to install Semantic Cite is using [Composer](http://getcomposer.org) with [MediaWiki's built-in support for Composer](https://www.mediawiki.org/wiki/Composer).
+The recommended way to install Semantic Tasks is using [Composer](http://getcomposer.org) with [MediaWiki's built-in support for Composer](https://www.mediawiki.org/wiki/Composer).

 Note that the required extension Semantic MediaWiki must be installed first according to the installation